Drug and alcohol use during the Covid-19 pandemic

-If you struggle with an addiction to drugs or alcohol you may need additional support during the Level 4 lockdown.
+If you struggle with an addiction to drugs or alcohol you may need additional support during the pandemic.
 The Level has lots of advice for those who might be experiencing withdrawal, using drugs, or supporting someone who is addicted to alcohol or drugs.

-If you continue to use during the lockdown, think about ways of reducing risk to yourself and the people around you.
+If you continue to use during periods of isolating at home, think about ways of reducing risk to yourself and the people around you.

 The NZ Drug Foundation suggests the following:

 - Know what to expect from the substance you are taking.
 Now is not the time for experimenting; we need to avoid giving our health services extra work.
 Tripsit me has additional information on this.